edamontology/edamontologyDocs/developers_guide.rst

 1. Get the "editing token"

-   - Contact edam-dev@elixir-dk.org and claim the "editing token" after first checking that it is not currently taken :)
+   - contact edam-dev@elixir-dk.org and claim the "editing token" after first checking that it is not currently taken :)
-   - Say briefly what you are doing, why, and about how long it will take
+   - say briefly what you are doing, why, and about how long it will take

 2. Update your local repo with the latest files from the GitHub master: